xlang-ai/Spider2/assets/Bigquery_Guideline.md

 1. Register a BigQuery account and enable the BigQuery Sandbox function;
 > 🌹 You can get access to 70% SQLs of our benchmark, which query open-sourced databases in public Google Cloud Project `bigquery-public-data`.

-2. Submit a [form](https://docs.google.com/forms/d/e/1FAIpQLSdrsJX-oDZDL0McIaF-0uypLeO2pYW4SX-qDeNSd88iYR_3Gg/viewform) to us, fill in your BigQuery/Google account email and request the permission to our Google Cloud Project `spider2-public-data`, which affects about 30% SQLs.
-We will process your request in 12 hours 💪.

 If you are a beginner to BigQuery, please follow the guidelines below.
 We will walk you through